vebrovski/better-docs/README.md

 # @component plugin [BETA]

-Better-docs also allows you to document your [React](https://reactjs.org/) and [Vue](https://vuejs.org/) components automatically.
+Better-docs also allows you to document your [React](https://reactjs.org/) components automatically.
 The only thing you have to do is to add a `@component` tag.
 It will take all props from your components and along with an `@example` tag - will generate a __live preview__.

 ## Installation instructions